CRFsuite - Documentation

 Installation

-Using a binary distribution
+Using the binary distribution

 The easiest way for installing CRFsuite is to use a binary distribution.
 Currently, binaries for Win32 and Linux (Intel 32bit and 64bit architectures) are distributed.

-Building from a source distribution
+Building binaries from the source distribution

 As of CRFsuite 0.5, the source package no longer include the portion of libLBFGS.
 In order to build CRFsuite, you need to download and build libLBFGS first.